ericmlujan/fast/README.md

 ====

 This is the main GitHub repository for Flying Apple Space Technologies.
-We specialize in high-altitude ballooning and scientific research software
+We specialize in high-altitude ballooning and scientific research software.

 ### Projects